 Going Green for the Holidays

-I am very excited to announce that Jenron Designs has teamed up with Arhaus, for a very special ASK THE DESIGNER, this month.
-We are excited to announce that we will be featured on a American Forestry Infographic sharing our best decorating tips on how we are, “Going Green for The Holidays”.
+I am very excited to announce that Jenron Designs teamed up with Arhaus, for a very special edition of ASK THE DESIGNER.
+We are also excited to announce that we were featured on an American Forestry Infographic sharing our best holiday decorating tips on how we are, “Going Green for The Holidays”.

 Did you know that Americans throw away about 25% more trash between Thanksgiving and New Year’s Eve?
-It is not that hard to make sustainable holiday choices while decorating, traveling, sending cards, or even choosing and wrapping holiday gifts.
-When you save energy and resources, you are choosing to protect the environment to safeguard life, now and for the future.
+It is not that hard to make sustainable holiday choices while decorating, traveling, sending cards, or even choosing and wrapping your holiday gifts.
+When you save energy and resources, you are choosing to protect the environment, to safeguard life, now and for the future.

 Use LED lights that you can use for years to come; make the most energy efficient choice.
 Safety and energy-efficiency should always be considered first.

 Decorate creatively and inexpensively with natural materials from your yard or with items you already own.

 Everyone knows that I rotate my holiday picks and recycle my ribbons from tree to tree in different combinations to create new looks each year.
 The red snowflake ribbon shown below was utilized on an outdoor wreaths for the last 2 Christmas seasons.
 While it is still in good shape, we brought it back inside to our Nostalgic Woodland Tree use in our private bedroom.
 This process makes my trees appear different every year; while being cost effective by recycling the ribbon.

 Wrap Smarter, and Recycle Your Gift Bags